couchbaselabs/docs-ng/content/couchbase-manual-2.0/installing-and-upgrading.markdown

 You must have enough memory to run your operating system and the memory reserved for use by Couchbase Server.
-For example, if you want to dedicate 8GB of RAM to Couchbase Server you must have at least an additional 128MB of RAM to host your operating system.
+For example, if you want to dedicate 8GB of RAM to Couchbase Server you must have enough RAM to host your operating system.
 If you are running additional applications and servers, you will need additional RAM.
+For smaller systems, such as those with less than 16GB you should for instance you should allocate at least 40% of RAM to your operating system.

 <a id="couchbase-getting-started-prepare-storage"></a>